BriteSnow/cloud-starter/doc/ui.md

 ### DOM Centric Approach

 This DOM Centric approach consists of using the DOM as a foundation for a simple, robust, and scalable MVC model.
-Here are some of the "native scale better" approaches:
+Here are some of the guidelines:

-- Using native Web Component, custom elements, and HTML Element as the component model.
+- Using native Web Component, custom elements, and HTML Element as the component model (i.e., no virtual dom or high-abstraction frameworks).
-- Using the DOM event model for child to parent state communication.
+- Using the DOM event model for child to parent state communication, and Web Component properties setter/getters for parent to component children communications.
+- Reflect custom component properties to css and attributes for simple and flexible css styling.
-- Mastering CSS Grid for layout. (.e.g. no other CSS Layout "framework" needed).
+- Master CSS Grid for layout. (e.g., no CSS Layout "framework" needed, CSS Grid is where it is at).
-- Scalable component model best practices allowing to scale Native Web Component to build large and modern applications.
+- Follow custom component best practices (see below) for building reusable and performant web components.

 From a best practice perspective, we can split the Components into the following different categories: